top of page

 1948 St. Matthew became a self-supporting church.

-1956 In January the new parsonage was dedicated (brick building across the street from St. Matthew).
+1956 In January the new parsonage was dedicated (brick building across the street from St. Matthew), on land provided by Dr. F.C.
+Reutter.

-1976 Resettled and sponsored the Toua family from Laos (7 in family).
+1976 Resettled and sponsored the Thao family from Laos (7 in family).

 1979 Linda Jensen, fulltime parish worker, hired.